The exclusive book The Rolling Stones Japanese singles & EPs discography is now available here.

 - wlp = white label promo

-Note that this catalogue is also available through other major sites [super databases] where prices may be higher due to these thirds parties fees.
+Note that this catalogue is also available through other major sites where prices are higher due to third parties fees.

 Listen!
 7" & mag - EMI VINYL LYN 13214 - promo-only ultra-rare clear 1-sided flexi disc given free w/ 'Vinyl' magazine (issue #11 from June 1983) - Mick Jagger speaks in French to promote the movie 'Let's Spend The Night Together' over a Rolling Stones medley - unique to France and official!